mkt355/mkt355/README.md

 - 👋 Hi, I’m Min
 - 👀 I’m interested in behavioral economics, more specifically, judgement and decision-making, the prospect theory, self-control, social cognition, and consumer psychology
-- 🌱 I’m currently learning programming, data science, and ML in Python
+- 🌱 I’m currently learning programming, data science, and ML in R and Python
 - 💞️ I’m looking to collaborate on behavioral economics and social psychological research (RCTs and regression analysis)
 - 📫 How to reach me